 Are Computers Replacing Musicians? | Part 15

-A fundamental difference exists between humans and computers (for now): computers don’t know they’re dumb.
+A fundamental difference exists between humans and computers (for now): computers don't understand awareness and humans do.

 There is a rich, accessible history of the music industry’s Luddite behavior toward new technology.
 We appear to have a bottomless distrust of its role in the creative arts.
 Sometimes, this impulse inspires us to pick up machine-manufactured instruments and write songs.
 Don’t worry, I’ve done it too.